 Before you jump on this autoimmune diet for alopecia areata you should have some understanding of what is happening and why this is happening.

 Check your spirit, check your emotions, check your life, check my post.
 Your alopecia areas hair regrowth plan Part 1.
 If you need tips for eating healthy on the road like I did also check out Eating healthy on the road is as easy as gluten free, nonGMO organic pie.

 Currently I am eating like shit.
 Not really, I’m just not eating like I was on the AIP diet.
 I love eating healthy and please note the AIP diet is not a forever thing.
 Working back in “regular” foods is okay and should happen.
 Healing is a process and sometimes after following a strict diet it’s acceptable to pay a little attention to your spirit and allow yourself to eat a slice of Pizza because it makes you so happy to spend time at a pizza place with four of your best friends from all over.
 Life is about energy and healing is replacing low frequency energy with higher frequency energy.
 Enjoy your life, enjoy your AIP diet (possible after the 2nd week) and enjoy your healing journey.
 It is sure to be filled with amazing soul shaking revelations.

 If you feel the need to put something on your bald spots use Vitamin E oil, castor oil, onion juice (for the sulfur to stimulate hair growth), or olive oil.
 I’ve used all of them on and off and even used olive oil shampoo which I am a fan of.
 The process is internal though folks so don’t go buying all these oils and standing your pillow cases!

-Future post alert: Believe it or not there is going to be a Part 3 to this autoimmune diet/alopecia areata series which will talk through how this diet affected my hair growth month to month.
-It will also talk about the process of adding foods back into your diet and how to do that in an easy way.
+Check out Part 3 to this autoimmune diet/alopecia areata series which talks through how this diet affected my hair growth month to month.
+It also talks about the process of adding foods back into your diet and how to do that in an easy way.